 - For payment of annual dues.

-If you believe that a rule is being unfairly enforced or unreasonable, you can consult a civil litigation attorney to review your HOA contract and the set rules.
+If you believe a rule is being unfairly enforced or unreasonable, you can consult a civil litigation attorney to review your HOA contract and the set rules.
 Your civil litigation attorney can help you understand your legal rights when addressing your HOA and prepare for a response if necessary.

 Waukesha County Civil Litigation Attorney